Our Governing body is responsible for

 Company of Haberdashers’.
 In June 2009, Elizabeth was awarded a CBE in the

 Queen’s Birthday Honours list for services to local and national education.

-Air Chief Marshall the Lord Stirrup GCB AFC
+Air Chief Marshall the Lord Stirrup KG GCB AFC

 Lord Stirrup was educated at Merchant

 Taylors’ School and the Royal Air Force College Cranwell.
 He was commissioned

 into the Royal Air Force in 1970, and completed a number of tours in the

 instructor and fighter reconnaissance roles.
 From 1990 to 1992 he was Officer

 Commanding RAF Marham in Norfolk, a period that covered the first Gulf War.